 Park your car – it’s really worth stopping here for a while.
 As a very minimum, do the easy loop hike to see Ajdovska Deklica (the Pagan Girl), a rock formation on the side of Prisank (yes, the same mountain with the window) that looks like a woman’s face.
 The easy hike takes just over an hour.

-24km after the pass, you reach Velika Korita.
+24 kilometres after the pass, you reach Velika Korita.
 Turn off route 206 at Kamp Soča and park your car.
-Here you can walk along the Soča river gorge, take a swim or even join a rafting tour.
+Here you can walk along the Soča River gorge, take a swim or even join a rafting tour.

 From Kamp Soča it’s another 10km drive until you reach Bovec.